-- Language use (grammar/vocabulary accuracy, range and adequacy, fluency and pronunciation): 5 - Task achievement (efficient achievement of communicative purpose, content relevance and extent, structure, coherence, use of communication
+- Language use (grammar/vocabulary accuracy, range and adequacy, fluency and pronunciation): 5 - Task achievement (efficient achievement of communicative purpose, content relevance and extent, structure, coherence, use of communication strategies and supporting material, attitude, interaction with the audience): 5

 Students must achieve a minimum score of 2.5 out of 5 in each one of these two blocks.
 If such a minimum score is not achieved in one of the blocks, the oral presentation grade will be an automatic 4 out of 10 maximum.